 - Centrioles play an important role in the development of spindle fibers during cell division.

 Cell Shape And Size

-- Plant cells, in general, have rectangular, rigid walls, and distinct edges.
-Such structure is contributed by the presence of cell wall that forces the cell to have a definite shape.
+- Plant cells generally have rectangular, rigid walls and distinct edges.
+Such structure is contributed by the cell wall that forces the cell to have a definite shape.

-- Unlike plant cells, animal cells tend to have more irregular body shapes due to the absence of cell wall in their overall structure.
+- Unlike plant cells, animal cells tend to have more irregular body shapes due to the absence of cell walls in their overall structure.

 - Microorganisms like bacteria have three types of cell shape: oval (cocci), rod-shaped (bacilli), spiral, star-shaped, and rectangular.

 - See the differences between plant and animal cells here.